soc/soc.me/_languages/type-annotations.md

 The `ident: Type` syntax lets developers focus on the name by placing it ahead of its type annotation.
-This means that the vertical offset of names stays consistent, regardless of whether a type annotation is present (and how long it is) or not[^type-inference]:
+This means that the vertical offset of names stays consistent, regardless of a type annotation's presence or absence[^type-inference]:

 ```scala
 let x: String = "hello"